megat69/ACPL/README.md

 - String : basic string manipulations
 - Wait_until_user_input : gives a new funtion to wait until user input.
+- Run_file : allows you to run another ACPL code file.

 ## Changelog for 2.3
 - `if` and `else` are finally here !